sonic-pi-net/sonic-pi/INSTALL-MAC.md

 ## 4. Start Sonic Pi

-Finally, you can run your newly compiled Sonic Pi app within the `build` directly either by double clicking it in the Finder or via the terminal (from within the `build` directory):
+Finally, you can run your newly compiled `Sonic Pi` app within the `build` directly either by double clicking it in the Finder or via the terminal (from within the `build` directory):

 ```
-sonic-pi.app/Contents/MacOS/sonic-pi
+./Sonic\ Pi.app/Contents/MacOS/Sonic\ Pi

 ```